dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### When to use it

-If you want to make sure your dbt project (Manifest) and database (Catalog) are db.schema consistent
+If you want to make sure your dbt project (Manifest) and database (Catalog) are "db.schema" consistent

 #### How it works